charlieellington/energy-flow/pages/03-projects/Zebra-Design/designers-that-code-with-ai/Zebra Design 2.0 Content Plan.md

 ---

-Yes, we love beautiful design, but we love real-world resutls even more:
+Yes, to beautiful design, but I love real-world resutls even more:

 > **"Only hire people who either write code or go out and get users."**\
 > --- Paul Graham, *The 18 Mistakes That Kill Startups*